EnterpriseDB/mysql_fdw/README.md

     MySQL server.
   * `use_remote_estimate`: Controls whether mysql_fdw issues remote
     EXPLAIN commands to obtain cost estimates.
 Default is `false`
+  * `reconnect`: Enable or disable automatic reconnection to the MySQL server if the existing connection is found to have been lost.
+    Default is `false`.
   * `ssl_key`: The path name of the client private key file.
   * `ssl_cert`: The path name of the client public key certificate file.
   * `ssl_ca`: The path name of the Certificate Authority (CA) certificate